royhanmardista/lets-todo/README.md

 - user can search a new member using email or username
 - when adding a new member the website will confirm if there is duplicated member
 - checking all overdue tasks and completed task
-- adding goggle outh login
+- adding google OAuth login

 ## Framework and Libraries